Mokoto-K/une-ai-competition/readme.md

 time to do it before the dealine.
 Anyway, today was more refinement and trying to fix small bugs that pop up everywhere.
 Probably finished at this point, perhaps just some small decisions, we will see what tomorrow brings, hopefully the end to this.:w

+#### 16th of January, 2025
+Each time I try to slim down main.... it expands!!
+It's not entirely my fault though, what started as splitting up functionality of bigger functions turned into bug finding.
+Bybit is under traffic today, probably due to the trump inaguration coming up and markets in general experiencing heavy traffic.
+Anyway, this caused a whole slue of new bugs not seen before.
+I simultansously decided to adfd acouple of new features like force closing orders.
+I digress....
+I think im done for the main branch of this project and now i will pivot to working on fixes in main on a different branch.
+If im able to rework it before the deadline, i can ship it, else I just keep the Project where it is at!